-Hampshire's kitchen-demo-dynamo on Johnny Depp, Moroccan street food, truffle hunting in Italy and where to find THE sweetest pineapples in the world.
+Hampshire's kitchen-demo-dynamo on Johnny Depp, Moroccan street food & truffle hunting in Italy.

 A born-and-bred Hampshire girl, Gee was brought up in the countryside near Basingstoke.
 After uni and a stint in London she moved back to the countryside, husband and baby in tow (hmm, sounds familiar?).
 Gee now shares her passion and knowledge for all things wooden spoon during sell-out cookery demos in Stockbridge and West London.

 My husband’s family have a holiday house in North Cornwall, in Trebetherick by Daymer Bay; we go down with our three boys every summer and we absolutely love it.
 Time is spent surfing, sailing, walking, water-skiing, fishing and crabbing, which is my passion.
 I have a big crab hook and I get into a wetsuit, into very deep rock pools, and hunt for crabs.
 I catch them, cook them, pick them and eat them!
 I am also learning to fish, so far I’ve caught mackerel and pollock; sea bass is next on my list.

 We are lucky enough to live close to this Hampshire county town and I always say that you don’t need to go anywhere else – you can get your weekly shopping, your hair cut, buy gifts and anything you need for the house.
 There are excellent cafés and restaurants as well, plus a butcher, fishmonger, green-grocer, chocolate shop, interiors, the list goes on.
 I particularly love Thyme & Tides for its fish and deli counters.
 Stockbridge is on the River Test and there are fabulous walks in the water meadows alongside the river.